-The KTM ticket office is on the ground floor of the building.
-If you already have your printouts, just go up to the 2nd floor where you’ll see a queue of train passengers waiting on the left of the walkway.
+When you get to Woodlands Train Checkpoint, head upstairs to level 2, where you’ll see a queue of train passengers waiting on the left of the walkway.
 Join them and wait for the boarding gates to open.

 Aim to arrive at least 40 minutes before your train departs, because you need time to clear immigration on both sides before you get on the train.
 The boarding gate closes 10 minutes before train departure.
 So if your train is scheduled for 10am, you should arrive sometime by 9:20am.

 First you’ll clear Singapore customs, which is a simple matter of scanning your passport and thumbprint through automated gates, just like at the airport.

-Then you’ll walk a few metres to the Malaysia side, where it’s a bit less efficient as the customs staff will check and stamp your passport manually.
+Then you’ll walk a few metres to the Malaysian customs.
+The customs staff will check and stamp your passport manually.
 After you’re clear, put your bag(s) through the scanning machine, pick it up, then board the train.

 All in, taking the train to JB should get you from Woodlands Train Checkpoint to JB Sentral in about 30 minutes.
 In contrast, taking a bus, taxi or car from Singapore to JB is highly unpredictable because of traffic.
 They say time is money, right?